Model Predictive Control with Reference Learning for Soft Robotic Intracranial Pressure Waveform Modulation: EXPERIMENTS

 \subsection{Reference Tracking}

 Accurate tracking of the actuator system's motor reference trajectory is essential for enabling precise ICP waveform modulation.
 Deviations from the desired trajectory can introduce unintended pressure fluctuations, potentially compromising the system’s effectiveness.
-The first experiment is therefore dedicated to the evaluation of the motor position tracking performance of the proposed MPC scheme.
-To this end, the soft robotic actuator system shown in Figure~\ref{fig:setup} is first evaluated in standalone operation, i.e., without integration into the test bench.
-During the experiment, the system is tasked with following a reference trajectory similar to those reference trajectories used during the later application for ICP waveform modulation shown in Figure~\ref{fig:reference}.
-The motor position is initialized at a baseline of \qty{0.63}{\mm}, just before the balloon inflation begins.
-The reference trajectory consists of pulses with a magnitude of \qty{0.5}{\mm} at \qty{60} beats per minute (BPM).
-Three control approaches are compared: \begin{enumerate} \item PID controller \item MPC without disturbance observer \item MPC with disturbance observer (offset-free MPC) \end{enumerate}

-For the MPC-based controllers, the system matrix $A$ and input matrix $B$ are identified from representative experimental data using the prediction error method \cite{Ljung1999}.
-Both MPC schemes use a prediction horizon of $N = 15$.
-For the Luenberger observer, the disturbance matrices are chosen as $B_\mathrm{d} = 0$ and $C_\mathrm{d} = 1$, ensuring observability of the augmented system~\eqref{eq:augmented_model}.
+The first experiment was therefore dedicated to the evaluation of the motor position tracking performance of the proposed MPC scheme.
+To this end, the soft robotic actuator system shown in Figure~\ref{fig:setup} was first evaluated in standalone operation, i.e., without integration into the test bench.
+During the experiment, the system was tasked with following a reference trajectory similar to those reference trajectories used during the later application for ICP waveform modulation shown in Figure~\ref{fig:reference}.
+The motor position was initialized at a baseline of \qty{0.63}{\mm}, just before the balloon inflation begins.
+The reference trajectory consisted of pulses with a magnitude of \qty{0.5}{\mm} at \qty{60} beats per minute (BPM).
+Three control approaches were compared: (i)~baseline PID controller, (ii)~MPC without disturbance observer, and (iii)~MPC with disturbance observer (offset-free MPC).
+For the MPC-based controllers, the system matrix $A$ and input matrix $B$ were identified from representative experimental data using the prediction error method \cite{Ljung1999}.
+Both MPC schemes used a prediction horizon of $N = 15$.
+For the Luenberger observer, the disturbance matrices were chosen as $B_\mathrm{d} = 0$ and $C_\mathrm{d} = 1$, ensuring observability of the augmented system~\eqref{eq:augmented_model}.
 The system's state constraints $\mathbb{X}$ and input constraints $\mathbb{U}$ are provided in Table~\ref{tab:methods_mpc_constraints}.
 The disturbance observer and MPC are implemented on a real-time embedded computer (MicroLabBox, dSpace, Paderborn, Germany) with Acados~\cite{Verschueren2022} and run at a frequency of \qty{100}{\Hz}.